Whitegoods Help article

 Samsung appliances across the range carry UK energy ratings, and several models in the washing machine and fridge freezer categories achieve A ratings under the revised UK energy label scale introduced in March 2021.
 For more on what energy ratings mean for running costs, see our guide to understanding appliance energy ratings.

-Buying and servicing Samsung appliances in the UK
+Where can you buy and service Samsung appliances in the UK?

 Samsung home appliances are available through a wide range of UK retailers including major electrical chains, online retailers, and Samsung’s own website at samsung.com/uk.
-Samsung also operates Samsung Experience Stores in the UK, including its Samsung KX store in London’s King’s Cross, where the full product range can be viewed and tested.
+Samsung also operates Samsung Experience Stores in the UK, including its Samsung KX store in London’s King’s Cross at time of writing, where the full product range can be viewed and tested.

 For appliance faults and repairs, Samsung operates a UK service operation with a network of trained engineers.
 Samsung’s Smart Diagnosis feature can assist in pre-diagnosis of faults before an engineer visit, which can help ensure the attending engineer attends with the correct parts and knowledge of the specific fault.
 For out-of-warranty repairs, independent national repair networks covered in our national service providers guide also service Samsung appliances.